 BPM places emphasis on single workflow processes and their efficiency.
 Case management, on the other hand, deals with a complex set of processes in handling cases.
 It involves hordes of data and intervention by multiple people or departments.

-Business process management uses a process-centered approach, while case management has a data-centric task-oriented approach.
+Business process management uses a process-centred approach, while case management has a data-centric task-oriented approach.

 In BPM, tasks are bound to processes.
 There is a pre-defined process flow that determines the sequence of events.
 All events are linked to one another with a task directly affecting the one right after it.